Building Resilience Through Adversity

 Managing Director

-He has proven to be a leader, that understands the importance of effective client communication, and his success lies in his commitment to taking a ‘hands on’ management approach.
+He has proven to be a leader who understands the importance of effective communication, and whose success lies in his deep commitment to a collaborative management approach.

-Having worked and learnt under strong mentors himself, Tim understands the value of providing strong leadership, and mentoring to his staff members.
-Tim has a natural ability to develop and strengthen both individuals and management teams resulting in deeply loyal, inspired and effective colleagues.
+Having worked and learned under strong mentors himself, Tim recognises the value of providing effective leadership and mentoring to his staff members.
+He has a natural ability to develop and strengthen both individuals and management teams, resulting in deeply loyal colleagues and inspired teams.

 Graeme Street